heohak/intern-decision-engine-backend/README.md

+# Conclusion

+The conclusion for TICKET-101 can be found in the file `conclusion.md`.

 # InBank Backend Service

 This service provides a REST API for calculating an approved loan amount and period for a customer.